Skip to content

 Coughton Court, Warwickshire

-Twenty-one generations of the Throckmorton family have lived at Coughton Court since 1409.
-Katherine Vaux, who married Sir George Throckmorton in the early 16th century, was the aunt of Henry VIII’s sixth and final wife – Catherine Parr.
-Discover the priest hole in the Tower Room, which had two hidden compartments in case anyone found the first hole.Visit Coughton Court
+The Throckmorton family has lived at Coughton Court for over 600 years, since 1409.
+Katherine Vaux, who married Sir George Throckmorton in the early 16th century, was the aunt of Catherine Parr, Henry VIII's sixth and final wife.
+The Tower Room has a priest hole with two compartments.
+If the first section was opened, the second one would keep the priest hidden.Visit Coughton Court

 Fountains Abbey, North Yorkshire

 Fountains Abbey was a victim of the dissolution of the monasteries under Henry VIII.
-Once one of the richest religious houses in Europe, its ruins are now the most complete Cistercian abbey remains in the country.
-They can be viewed at a distance from Anne Boleyn’s Seat in Studley Royal Water Garden, which gets its name from the adjacent headless statue.Visit Fountains Abbey
+It was once one of the richest religious houses in Europe and its ruins are now some of the most complete Cistercian abbey remains in the country.
+They can be viewed at a distance from Anne Boleyn’s Seat, named after the nearby headless statue, in Studley Royal Water Garden.Visit Fountains Abbey

 Ightham Mote, Kent